apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
-  src(string) | *Required* <br/> The name of the system framework or the relative path to one which is included as part of your plugin files. custom(boolean) | Is a boolean indicating whether the framework is one that is included as part of your plugin files. weak(boolean) | *Default: false* <br/> Is a boolean indicating whether the framework should be weakly linked. type(string) | Is a string indicating the type of framework to add. parent(string) | *Default: .* <br/> Sets the relative path to the directory containing the sub-project to which to add the reference.
+  src(string) | *Required* <br/> The name of the system framework or the relative path to one which is included as part of your plugin files. custom(boolean) | Indicates whether the framework is included as part of your plugin files. weak(boolean) | *Default: false* <br/> Indicates whether the framework should be weakly linked. type(string) | Indicates the type of framework to add. parent(string) | *Default: .* <br/> Sets the relative path to the directory containing the sub-project to which to add the reference.
 The default, `.`, implies the application project. arch(string) | ==windows== <br/> Allowed values: `x86`, `x64` or `ARM`. <br/> Indicates that the framework should only be included when building for the specified architecture. device-target(string) | ==windows== <br/> Allowed values: `win` (or `windows`), `phone` or `all`. <br/>  Indicates that the framework should only be included when building for the specified target device type.